codeconscious/codeconscious.github.io/_posts/2025-07-27-pipeline-vs-if-then.md

 As you've noticed, I'd inadvertently switched the expressions to return, thus breaking the logic and carelessly introducing a bug that could have resulted in an unslightly runtime error.
 (To be fair, I wasn't concentrating on this.
 At least I noticed it right away. 😅)

-The correct code, of course, should look like this:
+The correct code, of course, should look more like this:

 ```fsharp
 let title' =